Simple Tips and Advice for Joining in with Veganuary was originally published in January 2019 and updated in January 2022.

 The Vegan Kind

-And last but by no means least, visit The Vegan Kind online supermarket for pretty much anything else you can think of – including doughnuts – and they do subscription boxes!
-So, if you’re interested in discovering new vegan foods and beauty products, get yourself signed up to one.
-I subscribe to their lifestyle box and it’s like having a birthday every month!
+And last but by no means least, visit The Vegan Kind online supermarket for a one-stop vegan shop.
+They sell pretty much anything you can think of, including food, health and beauty products, and household products.
+They even do subscription boxes.
+So, if you’re interested in discovering new vegan foods and beauty products, sign up for one of their boxes.

-Whether you’re joining in with Veganuary or looking to switch to a full vegan diet, I hope this post has been helpful.
-It’s not as difficult or as scary as you first think, and with a bit of forward planning you shouldn’t have any problems.
+Whether you’re just joining in with Veganuary or looking to switch to a fully vegan lifestyle, I hope this post has been helpful.
+It’s not as difficult or as scary as you first think, and with a bit of forward planning, you shouldn’t have any problems.

-Remember, most foods can be substituted these days and whether you’re eating out or cooking at home, you’ll easily find a variety of foods to suit your taste buds.
+Remember, most foods can be substituted, and whether you’re eating out or cooking at home, you’ll easily find a variety of foods to suit your taste buds.